hasnainadam7/hasnainadam7/README.md

 ## 🧠 About Me

 - 🧑‍💻 Junior Flutter Developer at **Algoace**
-- 🔧 Building apps with **Flutter, Firebase, Supabase, and Node.js**
+- 🔧 Building apps with **Flutter, React Native, Firebase, Supabase, and Node.js**
 - 🔥 Interested in real-time features, payments, and scalable backends
 - 🚀 Learning **Mongoose, Express.js**, and diving into **Socket.IO & Agora**
 - 🧠 Member of **Rahimia Institute** – critically building for a better society